preeti1234567/click-game/README.md

 In this project, I create a memory game with React with components, manage component state, and respond to user events.

-* **This assignment must be deployed.** * Please submit both the deployed GitHub Pages link to your homework AND the link to the Github Repository!

 ## Getting Started